5 Examples of Whiteboard Activities for SLPs & OTs

 This lung diagram can be extremely helpful for both pediatric and adult clients to help identify activities to help with self-regulation and staying calm, like taking long, deep breaths.
 With this diagram, you can show your clients how to take deep breaths that fill up your lungs and then expel all their air back out.

-With a digital whiteboard, you can upload these activities or others like them and then collaborate with your clients.
+With a digital whiteboard, you can upload these activities or other virtual whiteboard activities and then collaborate with your clients.
 Regardless of the age of your clients or the niche you work in, visual aids and activities are a great way to keep them engaged and help them grow.

 Sign up for a free 30 day trial of SimplePractice